Suwałki: 19th century

-In 1807 Suwałki became a salient of the newly formed Duchy of Warsaw and one of the centres of the department of Łomża.
-After the defeat of Napoleon Bonaparte and the Congress of Vienna, the area was incorporated into the Congress Poland ("Russian Poland"), as a part of the Russian Empire (Russian partition).
-The status of a powiat capital was briefly withdrawn, but it was reintroduced on January 16, 1816, when the Augustów Voivodeship was created and its government was gradually moved to Suwałki.
+In 1807 Suwałki became a salient of the newly formed Duchy of Warsaw and one of the centres of the Łomża Department.
+After the defeat of Napoleon I and the Congress of Vienna, the area was incorporated into the Congress Poland ("Russian Poland"), as a part of the Russian Empire (Russian partition).
+The status of a powiat capital was briefly withdrawn, but it was reintroduced on 16 January 1816, when the Augustów Voivodeship was created and its government was gradually moved to Suwałki.
 Soon afterwards the older town hall was demolished and replaced with a new one, and General Józef Zajączek financed the paving of most of the town's streets.
 The cemetery was moved to the outskirts from the town centre, and that area became a town park.
 Also, the Russian authorities built the Saint Petersburg–Warsaw Railway, which added to the town's prosperity.

 In 1820 a new church was built.
 In 1821 the first synagogue was opened.
 In 1829 a permanent post office was opened in Suwałki.
 Between 1806 and 1827 the town's population almost tripled and reached 3,753 people living in 357 houses.
-During the November Uprising of 1831, the town's population took part in the struggles against Russia, but the town was pacified by the Russian army on February 11, 1830.
+During the November Uprising of 1831, the town's population took part in the struggles against Russia, but the town was pacified by the Russian army on 11 February 1830.
 In 1835 the government of Tsar Nicholas I decided not to move the capital of the voivodeship to Augustów.
 Two years later the Voivodeships of Poland were re-designated as gubernias, and the town became the capital of the Augustów Gubernia.